Links of Interest

 Brandeis, with its commitment to moral and social responsibility, and the wide range of ethnic and religious traditions represented in the student body, provides a unique context for the study of religions in a climate of curiosity and sympathetic understanding.

-Please go to this link to read the Program for Religious Studies' Learning Goals
+Please go to this link to read the Program in Religious Studies' Learning Goals